jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 An insider threat originates from individuals within an organization, such as employees or contractors, who misuse their access to harm the company.

 ---

+Which of these tools is commonly used to crack passwords? (★) Wireshark
+Nslookup
+Correct answer
+John the Ripper
+Your answer is incorrect
+Burp Suite